One Lincoln Street - State Street Financial Center

 Thirty-six-story office tower with 900-car underground garage.
 Up-up and tree construction within 5 feet of historic structure.
 Demolition of two existing structures.
 1,100,000 sf.

-Completion Date: 2003 Location: Boston, Massachusetts Owner or Client: Boston Global Partners Prime Consultant(s): Jung Brannen Associates
+Completion Date: 2003 Location: Boston, Massachusetts Owner or Client: Boston Global Investors Prime Consultant(s): Jung Brannen Associates